-As was his custom he took a concave mirror, painted black, from a drawer, removing a silk wrap.
+As was his custom, he took a concave mirror, painted black, from a drawer, removing a silk wrap.
 He gazed into it, letting his mind quieten, ready to receive impressions.

 He sensed himself at a Salzburg opera house, invisible, watching an audience dressed in finery.
 A quartet played the just-completed concerto.
 The listeners were enraptured.
 Good!

 Suddenly the impressions changed.
 Two young women in flowing blue dresses and two young men in black suits played the concerto in a candle-lit church.
-The audience were strangely dressed, men wore long trousers and some women wore short skirts.
+The audience was strangely dressed, men wore long trousers and some women wore short skirts.
 The violinist’s hair was a wild halo.

 Someone pointed a small device at the musicians, on which they appeared in a bright lifelike image.

 ‘Incredible!
-Surely just imagination?’ he thought.
+Surely my imagination?’ he thought.

 Someone knocked at the door.
 Hurriedly he put the mirror away.

 Featured in the book and audiobook, To Cut a Short Story Short: 111 Little Stories